 Common mistakes P-platers can make.

-P-platers can make common mistakes such as speeding, failing to observe their surroundings by not checking mirrors or performing head checks, and misjudging gaps when merging or turning.
-Distraction, particularly from mobile phones and passengers, is another frequent error, as is overconfidence, which can lead drivers to push their limits before they have sufficient experience.
-Additionally, many P-platers do not come to a complete stop at stop signs, and ignoring restrictions.
-Even "just this once," can have severe consequences.
+As a P-plater, it's easy to make common mistakes like speeding, failing to properly observe your surroundings by neglecting mirror checks or crucial head checks, and misjudging gaps when merging or turning.
+Distraction, especially from mobile phones and passengers, is another frequent error, as is overconfidence, which can tempt you to push limits before you've gained enough experience.
+Additionally, many P-platers don't come to a complete stop at stop signs, and can also ignore restrictions.
+Even "just this once," can lead to severe consequences.

 Continuous learning.